vgbs/dsp-documentation/dsp/rbac-management.md

 ---

+## RBAC for shared Azure resources?

+As the DSP provides a shared kubernetes cluster and supporting infrastructure in azure there is a need for teams to read the status of the resources.
+For example a team might need to obtain the outbound IP address of the cluster to whitelist it in a firewall.
+In order to achieve this, the teams are provided with read only access to the shared tenant resources.

+---

 ## How DSP Provides access to kubernetes cluster and access to the team namespace?

 During the registration of a tenant & team,  Entra ID group is created for each tenant and team.